karmaniverous/blog/_posts/2022-08-07-vercel-preview-branch-weirdness.md

 ## The Setup

-If you are readiong this, you are probably familiar with the `process.env.environment` variable.
+If you are reading this, you are probably familiar with the `process.env.environment` variable.
 It's what Node.js uses to identify your runtime environment.
 In Next.js—which is built on top of Node.js—this is either set to `development` or `production`.

 Vercel introduces the concept of a _preview environment_.
 There are lots of ways to use Vercel, but probably the most common is to connect your Vercel account to GitHub and designate a project branch (i.e. `main`) as your production branch.
 Vercel creates a build when you deploy to _any_ GitHub branch and attaches it to a randomized domain.
 A deployment anywhere but your designated production branch is a preview deployment.
 You can read this state on the front end at `process.env.NEXT_PUBLIC_VERCEL_ENV`.